Tomic-Riedel/Flutter-Roadmap/README.md

 **MSJD Coding - Build and Release Flutter App to App Store 2021:** https://www.youtube.com/watch?v=akFF1uJWZck&t=3s

 Very nice.
-Next, let's look at how to deploy our Flutter app to Windows, macOS and Linux.
+Next, let's look at how to deploy our Flutter app to Windows, macOS, and Linux.

-## Debugging, Building and Deployment for a Flutter Web App
+## Debugging, Building, and Deployment for a Flutter Web App
 Flutter's code for Web and Mobile it's the same!
 Do not forget that.
-When you code a mobile application with Flutter, you simultaneously create the code for a web application,, but, you have to **compile it to Javascript code**, first.
+When you code a mobile application with Flutter, you simultaneously create the code for a web application, but, you have to **compile it to Javascript code**, first.

 ### Debugging

 #### Enabling Flutter Web Support
-First, you have to enable Flutter Web Feature into your enviroment.
+First, you have to enable Flutter Web Feature in your environment.
 Be sure you have [**Flutter 2.0**](https://flutter.dev/docs/development/tools/sdk/release-notes/release-notes-2.0.0), so, first upgrade you're Flutter version with `flutter upgrade` into your terminal.

-Newest versions of Flutter enable automatically the web support, but, be sure with `flutter config --enable-web` into your terminal.
+The newest versions of Flutter enable automatically the web support, but, be sure with `flutter config --enable-web` into your terminal.

-Finally, to create the folders of web support, position into your flutter project, and run `flutter create .` into the terminal.
+Finally, to create the folders of web support, position them into your flutter project, and run `flutter create .` into the terminal.
 With this command, you make sure that the **yourProject/web/** folder is now active.

 #### Running your Web App
 As you know, Flutter only be able to make [**Progressive Web Applications**](https://web.dev/progressive-web-apps/), i.e **Single Page Applications**; keep this in mind when deciding if Flutter Web is ideal for your own project.